PaNOSC-ViNYL/ase/doc/exercises/siesta2/siesta2.rst

   $ vmd si.xyz

-and set Graphics/Representations properly to get a nice picture.
+and set Graphics/Representations from the main menu in order to get a nice picture.

 You can also try to repeat the simulation with a different :mod:`dynamics <md>`.
 For instance you can model a canonical ensemble